 So, was it worth the exhaustion, sweat, early wakeup call, fumes, and effort?
 Totally.
 Kawah Ijen is unlike most any other hike you could possibly tackle, so if you love hiking and find yourself in Java or Bali – DO IT.

-See also: All the things that went wrong on my Ijen trek (and in Java)
+See also: All the things that went wrong on my Ijen Crater hike (and in Java)

 - Hike in from Banyuwangi on the east side, rather than Bondowoso/Sempol on the west side.
 That way you’ll only need to take one train, as opposed to two buses.

-- Consider hiking to Ijen Crater at sunset rather than sunrise, especially if you don’t function well early in the morning.
+- Consider doing the Ijen Crater hike at sunset rather than sunrise, especially if you don’t function well early in the morning.

 - Don’t even think of hiking without a gas mask, headlamp or flashlight, and good hiking shoes (I’m a longtime fan of Merrell).